RobertASmith/healthecon_shiny/Tutorial/README.md

 Alarid-Escudero, F., Krijkamp, E.M., Enns, E.A., Hunink, M.G., Pechlivanoglou, P. and Jalal, H., 2020.
 Cohort state-transition models in R: From conceptualization to implementation. arXiv preprint arXiv:2001.07824.

-Alarid-Escudero F, Krijkamp E, Pechlivanoglou P, et al. 2019b.
-A Need for Change!
-A Coding Framework for Improving Transparency in Decision Modeling.
-PharmacoEconomics; 37: 1329-1339, https://doi.org/10.
-30 1007/s40273-019-00837-x (2019).

-Baio, G. and Heath, A., 2017.
-When simple becomes complicated: why Excel should lose its place at the top table.

-Beeley C. Web application development with R using Shiny.
-Birmingham: Packt Publishing Ltd; 2013.

 Decision Analysis in R for Technologies in Health (DARTH) workgroup.Decision Analysis in R for Technologies in Health (DARTH) workgroup. http://darthworkgroup.com/.
 Accessed 19/02/2020.

-Jalal, H., Pechlivanoglou, P., Krijkamp, E., Alarid-Escudero, F., Enns, E. and Hunink, M.M., 2017.
-An overview of R in health decision sciences.
-Medical decision making, 37(7), pp.735-746.

-Jansen, J.P., Incerti, D. and Linthicum, M.T., 2019.
-Developing open-source models for the US Health System: practical experiences and challenges to date with the Open-Source Value Project.
-PharmacoEconomics, 37(11), pp.1313-1320.

 Krijkamp, E.M., Alarid-Escudero, F., Enns, E.A., Jalal, H.J., Hunink, M.M. and Pechlivanoglou, P., 2018.
 Microsimulation modeling for health decision sciences using R: a tutorial.
 Medical Decision Making, 38(3), pp.400-422.

-Incerti, D., Thom, H., Baio, G. and Jansen, J.P., 2019.
-R you still using excel?
-The advantages of modern software tools for health technology assessment.
-Value in Health, 22(5), pp.575-579.